Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## Design
 __Color Scheme__

-I wanted to keep the color scheme simple for this project so I chose colors that work nicely together.
+I wanted to keep the color scheme simple for this project so I chose i minimum of colors (that work nicely together).
 Two dark colors, two pop colors and one light color.
 ![Color Scheme](state/static/images/color-scheme.png)

 __Favicon__

 My favicon is a Q stands for queue just like my logo does.
-The favicon has the same color as the Q in the logo and was created with icons8.
+The favicon has the same color as the Q in the logo and was created with the webserver icons8.
 ![Wireframe](state/static/images/favico.png)

 __Wireframes__

-My wireframe and design were created using Figma.
+I created my wireframe and the design using Figma.
 ![Wireframe](state/static/images/wireframe.png)

 ## Technologies Used